Frequently Asked Questions

-What is THEA?
+What is TSI?
 How do I know if I need to take it?

 Unless a student is exempt, the Texas Success Initiative (TSI) requires all undergraduate students entering a public college or university in Texas to be assessed for readiness to enroll in freshman-level academic coursework.
-The Texas Higher Education Coordinating Board has approved the following four testing instruments to be used to determine a student's readiness to enroll in college-level courses:
+The Texas Higher Education Coordinating Board has only approved the TSI testing instrument to determine a student's readiness to enroll in college-level courses.

-If you have questions regarding your TSI status, talk with your advisor.
+If you have questions regarding your TSI status, talk with a TSI Specialist.